rhettjay/presentations/ipv6/slides.md

 ## ~~NAT~~
 Instead there are enough numbers for every device to be assigned a public IP address.

->We will still want to/need to rely on common firewall protections to avoid security breaches.
+* We will still want to/need to rely on common firewall protections to avoid security breaches.
+* Windows CVE vulnerability likely tied to NAT/IPV6 issue
+* Larger extension headers

 <footer class="absolute bottom-0 left-0 right-0 p-2">
 {{ $nav.currentPage }} / {{ $nav.total }}